OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Background

 Article 212 should not leave any doubt that the entity responsible for the Temporary Admission entry, the declarant, must be the physical operator.
-This operator is, in general, the entity which employs the crew and provides the services and oversight to keep the aircraft flying.
+This operator is, in general, the entity that employs the crew and provides the services and oversight to keep the aircraft flying.
 If the aircraft is managed by a third party, that management company should be the operator.
-This is often a situation with a lot of pitfalls as most aviation structures include many different entities such as user, owner, operator, lessee and lessor, etc.
+This situation often has many pitfalls as most aviation structures include many entities such as user, owner, operator, lessee, lessor, etc.

-We regularly see a declarant nominated randomly and is therefore not a valid operator or sometimes a declarant is simply chosen because it is the only non-EU entity in the owner/operator/user structure.
+We regularly see a declarant nominated at random, not being a valid operator, or sometimes a declarant is simply chosen because it is the only non-EU entity in the owner, operator, and user structure.
 It is important that the declarant is acceptable as the real, physical operator and can prove this fact as well as claim responsibility as the operator.
-The declarant must, of course, be a non-EU resident.
+The declarant must, of course, be a non-EU-resident.

 The result

-The feedback is unanimous; it is only the physical operator that can be the declarant.
-If this is done wrongly local customs might ask for a full importation to be completed with a full payment of the VAT and customs duty.
-The use of a wrong declarant means that the aircraft has been smuggled into the EU, so cherry-picking amongst available entities will not work and can result in the considerable, unforeseen cost.
+The feedback is unanimous; only the physical operator can be the declarant, so cherry-picking amongst available entities will not work and can result in a considerable, unforeseen cost.

 Figure 1: Corporate aircraft using Temporary Admission in various EU-member states